nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       * User input validation for temporal objects create the relevant object as a side effect, wasting resources to construct the temporal object twice.

 * **Alternative 2 (current choice):** Use of `of` factory method for `Appointment`, and verifying input inside `of`
     * Pros:
       * Explicit demarcation of `Appointment` as a class that can throw an `Exception` during construction
       * Factory method can double as an explicit user verification method
       * Construction of `Appointment` only performed once user input is verified
     * Cons:
       * "Uniqueness" of private constructor for this field only may cause confusion when extending the app
       * Appointment handles part of `parse` for `ParserUtil`

-**Aspect: Value to store `Appointment` as**

-* **Alternative 1:** Use of raw `String` format for Appointment
-    * Pros: Far easier to parse and store as an object.
-    * Cons: Hard to extend upon in future use-cases, such as reminders, etc.

-* **Alternative 2 (current choice):** Use of Java Temporal-related objects for Appointment
-    * Pros: More direct paths of feature extension, such as searching by time period.
-    * Cons: Translation to and from Java Temporal objects can be non-trivial.

-**Aspect: Parsing of `Appointment` Field**
+**Aspect: Parsing of `Appointment` Field as multiple fields or single field**

 * **Alternative 1 (current choice):** Use of the single `ap/` flag.
   * Pros: Easy to input on the user-end.